 The author who elects to write "cats" sees: Please write an article on the feeding and care of cats.
 Write for kids and repeat the keyword at least twice.

-All other adjustments can be made as usual.
-For example, the word count mimimum and maximum that you set will apply to all orders.
+All other requirements can be set as usual and will apply to all orders.
+For example, the word count minimum and maximum that you set will apply to each individual order.

 The word count sets the length of an article.

 The author cannot submit articles that do not meet the minimum amount of words requested.

 If the writer exceeds the maximum word count, he can submit the article for your review, but you are not charged for the additional words.

 The more information you give, the easier it will be for the author to write your order and the more likely you are to be satisfied with the content that you receive.
 You will find several templates in your account that will prompt you to include relevant and important information in your order briefing for the authors.
 We also recommend that you include examples whenever possible.